frh2020/topics/time_series/README.md

 # **Time Series ML with LSTM in Keras (TF 2.0)**

-This small project is for learning time series ML using LSTM RNN network implemented with Keras model. current version is here. https://github.com/frh2020/topics/blob/master/time_series/time_series_bjpm25_lstm_v2.ipynb
+This small project is for learning time series ML using LSTM RNN network implemented with Keras model.
+The current version is  https://github.com/frh2020/topics/blob/master/time_series/time_series_bjpm25_lstm_v2.ipynb

 The codes are based on **Multivariate Time Series Forecasting with LSTMs in Keras** by **Dr Jason Brownlee** . https://machinelearningmastery.com/multivariate-time-series-forecasting-lstms-keras/